Antonov An-325: Project

 The An-325 was to have two additional engines, which were to be mounted on the respective inner engine mounts in a manner comparable to the U.S. Boeing B-47.
-This would have resulted in an eight-engine aircraft with six engine nacelles.
+This would have resulted in an eight-engine aircraft with six engines nacelles.
 The An-325 was designed on the basis of the An-225, with a difference of increasing the dimensions and adding an additional compartment for aviation fuel.
 Since the weight of fuel that the plane could carry, exceeded the volume of space that the plane could hold, the An-325 was equipped with a rocket on the fuselage mounts to transport the external tank.

-In the case of Interim HOTOL, it would be carried by the An-325 during an approximately hour-long flight to an altitude of 9 km and the proper release point after liquid hydrogen/liquid oxygen were supplied to the Orbiter on the ground.
-From an altitude of roughly 9.4 km, the AN-325 would begin a shallow dive, briefly increasing it's degree at about 15 seconds to release the Orbiter, and then continuing the dive to avoid the engine exhaust plume.
+In the case of Interim HOTOL, it would be carried by the An-325 during an approximately hour-long flight to an altitude of 9 km and the proper release point would be reached after liquid hydrogen/liquid oxygen was supplied to the Orbiter on the ground.
+From an altitude of roughly 9.4 km, the An-325 would begin a shallow dive, briefly increasing its degree at about 15 seconds to release the Orbiter, and then continuing the dive to avoid the engine exhaust plume.
 The Interim HOTOL's vehicle's four engines would start in pairs just before and just after release, and the ignition sequence would be finished 4 to 6 seconds later.
 Once separation is complete the An-325 would successfully return to the ground.
-The plane, which never got beyond the planning stage, was intended as a launch platform for Russian and foreign spacecraft.
+The plane, which never got beyond the planning stage, was intended as a launch platform for Soviet and foreign spacecraft.